Electric Diaphragms | Safe and Efficient Fluid Handling

 What Is An Electric Diaphragm Pump?

-An electric diaphragm pump works on the same positive-displacement principle as an AODD pump.
-Dual diaphragms flex alternately to create suction and discharge strokes, moving fluid through check valves.
-The difference is the power source: instead of compressed air, an electric motor drives the diaphragms via a mechanical linkage or geared actuator.
-For a full technical comparison of the two drive types, see our guide: Air Operated vs Electric Operated Diaphragm Pumps.
+An electrical double diaphragm pump works on the same positive-displacement principle as an AODD pump.
+Two diaphragms flex in turn to create suction and discharge strokes, with check valves steering the fluid through.
+The only real difference is what drives them: an electric motor through a mechanical linkage or geared actuator, rather than compressed air.
+The full pumping cycle and the case for each drive type are covered in our guide: Air Operated vs Electric Operated Diaphragm Pumps.

-• Consistent flow: electric drive produces a more even, predictable flow pattern, beneficial for dosing, filling and metering applications.
+• Steady flow: electric drive gives a smoother, more predictable flow, useful for dosing, filling and metering.

-• Chemical transfer and processing: acids, alkalis, solvents and coatings.
-EODD pumps in polypropylene, PVDF or stainless steel provide energy-efficient handling of aggressive chemicals.
+• Chemical transfer and processing: acids, alkalis, solvents and coatings, handled efficiently in polypropylene, PVDF or stainless steel.

-• Food and beverage: sanitary electric diaphragm pumps with FDA, 3A and EHEDG certifications meet strict hygiene requirements for ingredient transfer, CIP duties, product recovery and filling.
+• Food and beverage: sanitary electric diaphragm pumps with FDA, 3A and EHEDG certification for ingredient transfer, CIP duties, product recovery and filling.

-• Pharmaceutical: sanitary electric double diaphragm pumps in 316L stainless steel or PTFE provide gentle, low-shear pumping for sensitive formulations with full traceability and validation compliance.
+• Pharmaceutical: sanitary electrical double diaphragm pumps in 316L stainless or PTFE, giving gentle low-shear pumping with full traceability and validation.

-• Wastewater and sludge: EODD pumps handle solids-laden fluids and slurries with the same robustness as AODD pumps, but with significantly lower running costs where electrical supply is available.
+• Wastewater and sludge: solids-laden fluids and slurries handled with AODD-like robustness but far lower running costs where power is available.

-• Paint, ink and coatings: precise, variable-speed flow control makes EODD pumps well suited to spray finishing, colour change and circulation systems.
+• Paint, ink and coatings: precise variable-speed flow for spray finishing, colour change and circulation.

-• General industrial transfer: any application currently using an AODD pump where energy cost, noise or the absence of a compressed air supply is a concern.
+• General industrial transfer: any current air-pump duty where energy cost, noise or the lack of a compressed air supply is a problem.

 Sanitary Electric Diaphragm Pumps

-For food, beverage and pharmaceutical applications, we supply the Graco Saniforce range of sanitary EODD pumps.
-These are designed for clean-in-place (CIP) compatibility, with 316L stainless steel fluid paths, tri-clamp connections, FDA-compliant diaphragms and 3A / EHEDG certifications.
-They combine the gentle, low-shear pumping action that makes diaphragm pumps ideal for sensitive products with the energy efficiency and flow control advantages of electric drive.
+For food, beverage and pharmaceutical work we supply the Graco Saniforce range of sanitary EODD pumps.
+These are built for clean-in-place use, with 316L stainless fluid paths, tri-clamp connections, FDA-compliant diaphragms and 3A or EHEDG certification, pairing the gentle low-shear action that suits sensitive products with the efficiency and flow control of electric drive.

 Brands We Supply

-Graco: the Husky EODD range for general industrial and chemical duty, the Saniforce range for food-grade and pharmaceutical applications, and the Quantm range, a next-generation EODD pump delivering up to 80% energy savings with integrated smart controls and a compact footprint.
+Graco covers most needs: the Husky EODD range for general industrial and chemical duty, Saniforce for food-grade and pharmaceutical work, and Quantm, a next-generation EODD pump delivering up to 80 percent energy savings with integrated smart controls in a compact body.
+Dellmeco offers its proven construction in an electric-drive configuration for chemical, industrial and wastewater duty.
+We can source other makes where a specific requirement calls for it.

 Further Reading